keu/docs/guides/airflow-great-expectations.md

 > Note: The `GreatExpectationsOperator` requires Airflow 2.1 or later, and you will need to change the value of `enable_xcom_pickling` to `true` in your airflow.cfg.
 If you are using an Astronomer project structure, add `ENV AIRFLOW__CORE__ENABLE_XCOM_PICKLING=True` to your Dockerfile.
 If you are working from the demo repository, this step has already been completed for you.

-## Use Case: Great Expectations Operator
+## Use Case: Great Expectations operator

 Now that your system is set up to work with Great Expectations, you can start exploring how to use it in your DAGs.
 The current Great Expectations provider version uses the [Great Expectations V3 API](https://docs.greatexpectations.io/docs/).